amiller/sgx-epid-contest/README.md

 Dunno.
 Here are a few possible strategies we thought of, maybe chat gpt will help you think of more:
 - Find random old laptops and see if you can get ‘is-sgx-available’ to say ok.
 - Maybe you are the first person to try it on Azure or OVH
-- Lie about your processor type when you sign the logbook?
+- Lie about your processor type when you sign the logbook to confuse others
 - Maybe you already ran an SGX sample application on an old machine?
 If so you could probably claim one prize, then update your BIOS, then claim it again!!
 - Wait for the next TCB Recovery.
 If we have one before EOL, where you can be the first to claim the new group ID for your processor family
 - Maybe you can grief the contract using historical SGX attestations found online?
 It looks like RAVE [doesn't check expiry time yet](https://github.com/PufferFinance/rave/blob/84f3e6f/src/X509Verifier.sol#L149)